 So if I have trouble remembering what’s compliant and what’s not?
 If I still have trouble remembering all those little tiny ingredients that can throw you off track or keep you on course?
 Then I figured there might be a need for a Whole30 food list.

-This is your Whole30 food list (with printable download – did I mention that yet?!) to help make a round even easier.
+This is your Whole30 food list (with the printable download – did I mention that yet?!) to help make it even easier.
 But before we dive into what’s compliant on a Whole30 and what’s not, let’s talk about this question:

 What is Whole30?

 Whole30 is a 30-day elimination diet focused on nutrient dense, unprocessed, whole foods to reset your body back to factory settings (Joking… sort of).
 The idea is to avoid allergenic and nutrient-poor foods long enough for your body to be totally free of them, so you’ll know how you feel without any trace of these potential triggers.
 This is what makes up your Whole30 food list.
 And after the 30 days are up, you reintroduce foods one at a time, observing how different (or worse!) you feel than before.
-This way, you see what foods your body is sensitive to, and you avoid those in future.
+This way, you see what foods your body is sensitive to, and you avoid those in the future.
 And if you’re like most of us, you continue eating nutrient-dense whole foods, avoiding grains, gluten, and a lot of dairy, because it makes you feel damn good.